 12. Smiling Can Help You Appear Younger

-The muscles in your face are a lot like the muscles everywhere else in your body — without use, they start to lose mass and grow wrinkly!
-But a genuine smile uses ALL the face muscles from your forehead to your chin for a full face workout!
+Your facial muscles are a lot like the muscles everywhere else in your body — without use, they start to lose mass and grow wrinkly!
+But a genuine big smile uses ALL the face muscles from your forehead to your chin for a full face workout!
 And this naturally gives you a more youthful look!

-Your smile also gives you a natural face lift!
+The power of a smile also gives you a natural face lift!
 So instead of going under the knife for a surgical face lift, just try smiling your way through each day!
 You’ll look younger and feel better!
-And, you’ll see the benefits as they age.
+And, you’ll see the benefits as you age.

 13. Smiling Makes You Happier

 We’ve addressed smiling and neurotransmitters several times in this article, but here we are again!
 Smiling makes you happier because of the endorphins — also known as feel-good hormones — that are released in your brain when you smile.
 We get it!

 But some people question the relationship between smiling and happiness like they do the chicken and egg question — which comes first?
 Well, because of the scientific research about our feel-good endorphins, we now know we smile when we’re happy, but we also become happier by smiling!

 Therefore, given all we know about the neurotransmitters in our brain, it might be a good idea to keep smiling even when you’re having a rough day because you will likely feel better before long!